 All of CC&L’s investment strategies incorporate the assessment of ESG factors in their analysis of securities.
-We do not anticipate disregarding ESG factors at any point in the future, as we believe these factors form an integral part of the analysis and research we undertake for each of our strategies.
+CC&L does not anticipate disregarding ESG factors at any point in the future, as the firm believes these factors form an integral part of the analysis and research it undertakes for each of its strategies.

 7. Describe how you identify, assess, and manage climate-related risks.

-At the firm level we also utilize engagement, both direct and collaborative, to address climate risk.
+At the firm level CC&L also utilizes engagement, both direct and collaborative, to address climate risk.
 For example, in 2021 CC&L became founding participants in Climate Engagement Canada (CEC) as part of Connor, Clark & Lunn Financial Group.
-CEC is a Canadian finance-led collaborative initiative to drive dialogue between the financial community and Canadian corporations on climate-related risks, opportunities and transition to a net zero economy.
+CEC is a Canadian finance-led collaborative initiative to drive dialogue between the financial community and Canadian corporations on climate-related risks, opportunities, and transition to a net zero economy.

 8. Describe the climate-related risks and opportunities you have identified over the short, medium, and long term.